Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 Of particular note is Knuckles, who was left in a wilderness by his father at a young age, and was then spied on by him for a while.
 This happened to every Guardian before him, but Locke had a particularly hard time with it, which eventually tore their family apart and caused his wife to leave him.

 Plot Tumor: Coupled with Knuckles turning into a Canon Sue, as described above.
-Knuckles goes from living in a wilderness, believing himself to be the last of his kind, to living in a city full of other echidnas and having a family tree that becomes more and more convoluted as time goes on.
-Eventually, the echidnas end up becoming the most important race in the comic.
-Then, the Eggman Empire (and Ian Flynn) came along...
-Needless to say, there aren't as many echidnas now.
+Knuckles goes from living in a wilderness, believing himself to be the last of his kind, to living in a city full of other echidnas and having a family tree that became massively convoluted.
+Eventually, the echidna ended up becoming the most important race in the comic.
+Then, the Eggman Empire came along, and then a lawsuit, and... let's just say there aren't as many echidna now.

 One example is the Sonic Adventure adaptation.
 Up to that point, the only Humans were the Overlanders, who did not have the temperament or culture of the United Federation.
 The Solution?
 Have Station Square under a mountain, where regular humans have thrived for thousands of years (and many comic issues) unseen.

 Stories that really serve no purpose other than to serve as a five-page advertisement for whatever the newest Sonic game is.
-Word Of God has declared the "another time, another place" stories as non-canon in the comic's continuity, although some elements from the games themselves may seep in.
+Word of God has declared the "another time, another place" stories were non-canon in the comic's continuity, although some elements from the games themselves may seep in.

 Sometimes the "Editor Notes" will include something along the lines "Find out more in this other issue, Available Now!".
 Often lampshaded in the Sonic-Grams letters page, where if a graphic novel is mentioned they would follow it by a "Plug Plug Plug".